 Another little unknown fact is they are not technically a “true” Tuna but instead, they are the largest of the Bonitos.
 They possess a large swim bladder, which allows them to frequent different habitats and behave very differently to the other “true” tropical Tunas like Yellowfin and Skipjack, this allows them to target schooling fish in all types of habitats when other areas are suffering from fishing pressure.

 Most Dogtooth Tuna can be found around coral reefs and atolls and frequent waters no deeper than 100m.
 They eat a wide variety of food fish on the shallow reef including squid and many different reef species including Soft Rays and Rainbow Runners.
 They will take many different poppers and vertical jigs fished at a fast speed due to being to make their fins close.
 Once you have hooked one of these the true fun will start as these ‘Doggies’ do not know when to give up.

 The Dogtooth Tuna can reach a length of 190-240cm in males although the average size of these supercharged fish is usually between 40 – 120cm or 40 – 60lb, which is still exceptionally large.

 Dogtooth Tuna can be very tricky to locate and then even harder to land so one vital part is strong braided lines.
 As long as you have patience and dedication the rewards are there.
 You need to be prepared to lose more ‘Doggies’ than you can land, this mental attitude will stand you good when fishing for them.
-Be ready for physical pain as the most common way of targeting them is by jigging and this alone is a very demanding way of fishing.
+Be ready for physical pain as the most common way of targeting them is by high speed jigging and this alone is a very demanding way of fishing.
 Put this in the mix of actually hanging on to one of these fish then you will find yourself breathless and sometimes even in tears.
 We go more in-depth on jigging techniques in this handy blog which can be seen here.